dotnet-websharper/docs/content/core/sitelets.md

 While link generation takes an endpoint value and produces an URL, which is the inverse of route parsing.
 By encapsulating these concepts, sitelets allow you to define a website's URL scheme, content, and linking in a type-safe manner.

-In addition, if the router part is defined separately, it can be used the client-side too, for client-side routing and linking.
+In addition, if the router part is defined separately, it can be used on the client side too, for client-side routing and linking.

 Below is a minimal example of a complete site serving one HTML page: